Skip to main content

 Client Credentials Flow

-This is the authentication flow for server-to-server communication or other cases where users are not involved.
-Access tokens are obtained directly using only client credentials.
+This is the authentication flow for server-to-server system authentication.
+Access tokens are obtained using only client credentials without user involvement.
+The endpoint differs between SaaS and Marketplace editions.

 curl